mcsiple/ff-mse2/README.md

 # ff-mse2
-Basic functions and files for forage fish MSE - this is my second attempt (don't ask)
+Basic functions and files for forage fish MSE - this is my second attempt.